createlogic/Web-Front-end-Development-Guidelines/coding.md

 Coding Standards & Guidelines
 =========
 The section would set a standard starting point for best practices & standards on `HTML`, `CSS` & `JavaScript` separately.
-It would also cover how to use [Grunt Task Runner](http://gruntjs.com/) for code linting, validating, compressing and other automation tasks for repetitive operations for packaging HTML, CSS & JavaScript .
+It would also cover how to use [Grunt Task Runner](http://gruntjs.com/) for code linting, validating, compressing and other automation tasks for repetitive operations for packaging HTML, CSS & JavaScript.

 There is an easy to follow [guide](http://gruntjs.com/getting-started) to install Grunt & associated contributed modules using [NodeJS](http://nodejs.org/) package manager.

 ##Separation of Concerns
 SoC(Separation of Concerns) is a software design principle for separating different concerns of the program into different layers in a loosely coupled manner so that changes made to one layer do not directly inflict other layers.

 In front-end the classic concerns are Content(HTML), Presentation(CSS) & Behavior(JavaScript) which should be divided into three top level layers where each layer addressing single concern and there should not be any overlapping between them.

-###Guidelines
+##Guidelines
 - There should not be any CSS inlined into the element or document.
 - Fixed layout changes should be addressed by using different classes.
 For example there should be a class `.show` to show an element and `.hide` to hide an element, where as JavaScript should only be used to toggle between the classes.
 - HTML should not be mixed in the JavaScript layer or vice versa.